The decision to remove the concept of stacks and therefore package

 and .

-Declares a ROS dep key that this package replaces.
-This maps to
+Declares a rosdep key or ROS package name that your package replaces.

-It serves as a container for any kind of additional information
+This tag serves as a container for additional information various

-For example, a package which implements an rviz plugin might include this:
+unchanged.
+For example, a package which implements an rviz plugin

 <export>